-Her research also has appeared in leading law reviews including the Vanderbilt Law Review, the Alabama Law Review, the Notre Dame Law Review, and the University of Pennsylvania Law Review Online.
-She has written or appeared as a commentator for various mass media outlets including The Huffington Post, Reuters, and Bloomberg Law.
+Her research also has appeared in leading law reviews including the Boston University Law Review, the Vanderbilt Law Review, the Alabama Law Review, the Notre Dame Law Review, and the University of Pennsylvania Law Review Online.
+She has written or appeared as a commentator for various mass media outlets including The Huffington Post, The Hill, Reuters, and Bloomberg Law.

 Prior to joining the USC Gould faculty, Professor Tolson was the Betty T. Ferguson Professor of Voting Rights at Florida State University College of Law.
 Tolson was also a visiting assistant professor at Northwestern University School of Law.